Department of English

 - organizing their writing using clear paragraphs and transitions

 - reflecting on their own writing processes, strengths, and areas for growth

 - adapting their writing to specific purposes and audiences

 You will read a prose selection of 600-1000 words.
-Then you will write one response essay about the selection and one reflective essay.
+Then you will write a response essay about the selection and complete a survey.

-To access the exam at the Online Testing Center computer lab, you will log in to Blackboard with your Iowa State NET-ID and your password.
-You must submit the exam before the end of the two-hour time frame or the lab closing time, whichever comes first.
+The test-out requires access to a computer, the internet, and Canvas.
+You should find a quiet place to work for the two-hour test.
+To access the exam, you will log in to Canvas with your Iowa State Net-ID and your password.
+You must submit the exam before the end of the two-hour time frame.

 Registration for the Exam